 Keep Things Short, Simple, and Honest

 Investors have a short attention span.
 The longer your presentation, the more interest will they lose in your business idea- lowering your chances of funding.
 It is wise to use your introduction to grab the audience’s attention.
 Now build their interest to the best levels as quickly as possible.
 Pitch your business idea in about 20 minutes, covering around 5-6 slides.

 Also, your presentation must never fit too many words, colours, graphics, data, etc., on a single slide.
 These will overwhelm your audience, and the main message may be lost in the shuffle.

 A golden rule is to present your pitch deck as honestly as possible.
 Trying to hide something will only reflect your business poorly, and your VCs will find everything eventually.

 Final Walkthroughs for a Killer Pitch

-Now that you’re aware of some points that’ll move you a step closer to your business idea, using them with due diligence holds paramount importance.
+Now that you’re aware of some points that’ll move you closer to your business idea, using them with due diligence holds paramount importance.

 Also, make sure that your presentation looks good.
-You can also use some free templates to lay an impression on your audience.
+You can also use some free templates to impress your audience.
 After all, it’s the pitch deck that’ll decide whether your dream business will get funding or not.